-Hormonal therapy medicines such as tamoxifen, the aromatase inhibitors (Arimidex [chemical name: anastrozole], Aromasin [chemical name: exemestane], and Femara [chemical name: letrozole]), and Faslodex (chemical name: fulvestrant) are used to help shrink or slow the growth of hormone-receptor-positive recurrent and metastatic breast cancer.
+Hormonal therapy medicines such as tamoxifen, the aromatase inhibitors (Arimidex [chemical name: anastrozole], Aromasin [chemical name: exemestane], and Femara [chemical name: letrozole]), and Faslodex (chemical name: fulvestrant) are used to help shrink or slow the growth of hormone-receptor-positive metastatic breast cancer.
 Hormonal therapy will not work on hormone-receptor-negative breast cancer.

 Hormonal therapy medicines treat hormone-receptor-positive breast cancers in two ways: